Kodaps/notion-parse/README.md

 1. that the files are stored in a subfolder of the folder passed in as parameter (here `./src/content`) based on the content type
 2. that the ContentLayer type names map to the subfolders.
 So for instance for the `Post` content type, the files will be stored in `./src/content/post`
 3. that the Notion token and database IDs are stored in environment variables, and that there is one database per content type
+4. That the title of the content is stored in a 'title' field in Notion